 Bondsmen representing surety and fidelity insurers must be licensed.
-To become licensed, the resident applicant must take the limited lines property and casualty exam and hold the Surety, Limited Lines P&C, or full P&C line of authority, as well as an active fidelity & surety appointment with each insurer.
+To become licensed, the resident applicant must take and pass one of the following exams, the surety and fidelity exam, the limited lines property and casualty exam, or the full property and casualty exam and hold the Surety, Limited Lines P&C, or full P&C line of authority, as well as an active fidelity & surety appointment with each insurer.

 Such bondsmen must obtain and maintain prior approval of their financial status and business character by each court and jurisdiction in which they operate.
 Each jurisdiction has its own registration forms, requirements, and procedures.
 You will need to contact each jurisdiction to determine requirements.